Theophany

 the shahid denotes the being whose beauty bears witness to the divine beauty, by being the divine revelation itself, the theophany par excellence.
 As the place and form of the theophany, he bears witness to this beauty to the divine Subject Himself.

-Corbin identifies the theophanic witness (shahid) as the locus where God contemplates Himself, making the beloved figure in Sufi vision the supreme instance of theophany.
+Corbin identifies the theophanic witness (shahid) as the locus where divine beauty discloses itself to itself, making the contemplative’s beloved the very site of theophany.

 Corbin, Henry, The Man of Light in Iranian Sufism, 1971thesis